flexbox/contextAPI-exercise/README.md

 New context API exercise

+- In App.js we need to wrap our Header inside the AuthProvider

 - In Header.js use a render callback inside the AuthConsumer and conditionally display a login or logout button and link.